UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

 1. In `dockerComposeFile` of [`.devcontainer/devcontainer.json`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/devcontainer.json){target=_blank},
    uncomment the Docker Compose file that defines the program
-2. Run the `Dev Containers: Rebuild Container` VS Code command
+2. Run the `Dev Containers: Rebuild Container` command
 3. Follow the program's run instructions:

     ??? note "Run Docs or Website"

-        1. Run the `Ports: Focus on Ports View` VS Code command
+        1. Run the `Ports: Focus on Ports View` command
         2. Open the site by hovering over its local address and clicking either "Open in Browser" or "Preview in Editor"
             - Docs is running on port 8000
             - Website is running on port 3005